polyluxus/runxtb.bash/guides/how-to-use-enso.md

 ## Setup xtb, crest, and enso

-If you have access to the rwth0425 coputation project on CLAIX18, the you can skip most of this part, as this installation is ready to go after initialising the software from this project (see at the end).
+If you have access to the rwth0425 coputation project on CLAIX18, then you can skip most of this part, as this installation is ready to go after initialising the software from this project (see isection at the end).
 If you want to know more, then read on.

 ### Bundle the programs